Wait no longer; we've gathered all of the important digital marketing updates for August.

 Facebook’s Creator Studio feature now includes Instagram!

-This is especially good news for businesses running social media accounts which rely on scheduling their posts.
+This is especially good news for businesses running social media accounts that rely on scheduling their posts.

 If you have used Creator Studio in the past through Facebook, you should be well acquainted with the process and the abilities of the program.